Optimizely’s decision to ditch its free plan suggests A/B website testing is dead

 Optimizely

-The company states that they will discontinue the ‘old’ platform, Optimizely Classic, giving users only the option to move to Optimizely X – a solution heavily focused on enterprise customers.
+The company states that they will discontinue the “old” platform, Optimizely Classic, leaving users with the option to move to Optimizely X — a solution heavily focused on enterprise customers.

 Optimizely X positions itself as an experimentation platform.
-It offers versatile features such as product recommendations, personalization and server-side testing but comes at a high price that most users of Optimizely’s free plan will not be able to effort.
+It offers versatile features such as product recommendations, personalization, and server-side testing but comes with a high price tag that most users of Optimizely’s free plan will not be able to afford.
+At this point, it is unclear what will happen to the paid legacy plan types — bronze, silver, and gold.

-At this point, it is unclear what will happen to the paid legacy plan types – bronze, silver, and gold.
-Still, it is interesting to see how Optimizely shifted focus.
+While the decision is a blow to customers of the free plan, it is an interesting indication of how Optimizely has shifted focus.

-In its early days, the company aggressively promoted its free A/B testing platform to establish market dominance but now seems to move further and further away from its roots.
+In its early days, the company aggressively promoted its free A/B testing platform to establish market dominance, but it has since been moving further and further away from its roots.

-When Optimizely introduced Optimizely X in 2016, we saw how the company shifted its focus from A/B testing towards more sophisticated experimentation.
-In its communication, Optimizely positions itself as a platform for continuous optimization and personalization.
-With Optimizely X, the company has also dropped its free Starter plan and has since been focused exclusively on enterprise sales.
+The introduction of Optimizely X in 2016 heralded a shift from A/B testing to more sophisticated experimentation, and Optimizely has sought to position itself as a platform for continuous optimization and personalization.

-Sunsetting the free plan was only a question of time and yet the decision to make such a cut tells us more about the future of conversion optimization than Optimizely cares to admit.
+Sunsetting the free plan was only a question of time, and yet the decision to make such a cut tells us more about the future of conversion optimization than Optimizely cares to admit.

 A/B testing is dead

-For years it seemed A/B testing was the universal answer to conversion optimization.
-The marketing world believed that a scientific approach to testing would revolutionize how we do business and through A/B testing any website could become a cash-making machine.
+For years, it seemed A/B testing was the universal answer to conversion optimization.
+The marketing world believed that a scientific approach to testing would revolutionize how we do business and that A/B testing would allow any website to become a cash-making machine.

-The only catch is that setting up a scientifically valid experiment is more complex than we were led to believe and in 2017 reality finally caught up with us.
+The only catch is that setting up a scientifically valid experiment is more complex than we were led to believe — and in 2017, reality finally caught up with the industry.

-It isn’t for a lack of effort or a lack of time instead it is for a simple lack of knowledge about statistics.
-Frequently, A/B tests are not set up correctly, polluted by external factors, or never reach statistical significance.
-Not to mention the ones that do but are effectively worthless since they have no sustainable impact on business and growth.
+It wasn’t a lack of effort or a lack of time that derailed many users’ tests; it was a lack of knowledge about statistics.
+The truth is, A/B tests are often set up incorrectly, polluted by external factors, or never reach statistical significance.
+Not to mention those that are properly conducted but are effectively worthless because they have no sustainable impact on business and growth.

 Trained statisticians would tear the average marketer’s A/B test to shreds, and it seems Optimizely has finally decided to call time of death on oversimplified CRO attempts.
-After all, bad results also reflect badly on the tool itself, and with Optimizely X the company seems to distance itself from its ambivalent past.
+After all, bad results reflect badly on the tool itself, and with Optimizely X the company seems eager to distance itself from its past.

 Why is A/B testing so error-prone?

-For starters, statistical significance, the certainty with which one is able to declare a winning variation, is an issue.
-On average, an online experiment will need more than 25,000 visitors to reach significance thus many experiments fail due to insufficient data.
+For starters, statistical significance — the certainty with which one is able to declare a winning variation — is an issue.
+On average, an online experiment will need more than 25,000 visitors to reach significance, which means many experiments fail due to insufficient data.

-Often, something goes wrong in the preparation.
-Using classical statistical techniques requires setting a sample size and committing to a minimum detectable effect in advance.
-Further, underestimating how testing several goals and variations at once can increase errors and finally data pollution may cause false positives.
+In addition, things often go wrong in the preparation phase.
+Using classical statistical techniques requires setting a sample size and committing to a minimum detectable effect in advance, a crucial step that is frequently overlooked.
+Many testers also fail to realize that testing several goals and variations at once can increase errors.
+And, finally, data pollution may cause false positives.

-Not to mention that an A/B test takes more than just creating a tweaked variation of the original page.
-It’s about identifying a problem and providing a hypothesis, backed by data and to test a new experience based on that.
+It’s also important to understand that an A/B test requires more than just creating a tweaked variation of the original page.
+It’s about identifying a problem and providing a hypothesis, backed by data, and then testing a new experience based on that foundation.

-In other words, A/B testing is a rich man’s game.
-It requires enough traffic, experience, and information to test fast and with high confidence.
-If you don’t have the necessary resources to set up A/B tests correctly, you are better off not taking the risk of operating under false assumptions.
+In other words, A/B testing is a rich person’s game.
+It requires enough traffic, experience, and information to test quickly and with high confidence.
+If you don’t have the necessary resources to set up A/B tests correctly, you are better off avoiding the risk of operating under false assumptions.

-Okay, A/B testing is hard, but why did Optimizely do this?
+Okay, A/B testing is hard, but why did Optimizely opt out?

-No one can deny that A/B testing has the potential to make an impact, but it is not the jack-of-all-trades CRO marketers hoped it would be.
-It seems Optimizely wants to shield itself from unsatisfied users who simply can’t do what they hoped to achieve.
-Hence, the push towards more sophisticated experimentation.
+No one can deny that A/B testing has the potential to make an impact, but it is not the jack-of-all-trades CRO marketers had hoped it would be.
+It seems Optimizely wants to shield itself from unsatisfied users who simply can’t achieve what they had hoped to.
+In this light, the push toward more sophisticated experimentation seems inevitable.

-However, above email does not explain why Optimizely has chosen to move towards an enterprise-only business model.
-After establishing market dominance Optimizely has decided to no longer cater to a big chunk of its original user base which leaves many looking for an alternative.
+However, the above email does not explain why Optimizely has chosen to move to an enterprise-only business model.
+After establishing market dominance in website optimization, it seems Optimizely has decided to no longer cater to a large chunk of its original user base, leaving many looking for an alternative.

-From Optimizely’s shift towards more elaborate experimentation, we can definitely learn one thing, namely that A/B testing is not the secret weapon it was ought to be.

-Often enough the only solution to false results is to stop looking at your customers as a homogeneous group and take a different approach towards optimization.

-In fact, with Optimizely X, the company gives us a hint at where we should be looking next; personalization.
-Creating a custom user experience and tailoring the site to each user individually is no longer reserved for big-data companies.
-Although personalization is often associated with complex algorithms, some Optimizely competitors have made it available to SMEs.
+In fact, with Optimizely X, the company hints at where we should all be looking next: personalization.
+Creating a custom user experience and tailoring the site to each user individually is something no longer reserved for big-data companies.
+Although personalization is often associated with complex algorithms, some Optimizely competitors have already made it available to SMEs.

 What are the alternatives to Optimizely?